Jimbob Writes Again

 The man from the magazine arrived at his destination with a sense of trepidation on that fated day of May 13.
-Although not in Lodi, he was in the western part of this Kentucky County on assignment to cover a story about an alleged ragtag band of assorted gunslingers, supposed lawmen, villains, and gamblers, all of them armed with at least two six shooters, a rifle, and packing a shotgun or two.
-The reporter had just finished a three year stint doing stories for a dime novel by the name of “Outlaws, Rogues and Vagrants,” and now earned his keep by writing for one of the new pulp magazines that had become popular in the Territories.
-His new Publishers out east had heard about these git-togethers and wanted some new stories for the eager readers down to the South
+Although not in Lodi, he was near the Green River on assignment as a writer to cover a story about an alleged ragtag band of assorted gunslingers, supposed lawmen, villains, and gamblers, all of them armed with at least two six shooters, a rifle, and packing a shotgun or two.
+He had just finished a three-year stint doing stories for different county newspapers and now was working on jobs for one of the new glossy magazines that had become popular recently in the territories.
+His new Publishers down south in Jackson had heard about these git-togethers and wanted some new stories for the eager readers over to the East.

 Growing up as a young boy in the farmland of Michigan I am no stranger to the outdoor world.
 Many times have I heard the crunch of snow under my boots during the frigid winters or felt sweat stinging my eyes while baling hay beneath the hot August sun.
 Field corn had to be planted by Memorial Day and should be knee high by July 4th. is how the old guys put it.
 After the corn was put in the silos in October it was also time to Pheasant hunt.
 A good hunting dog to have along with you was like having a multi tool at your side.

 It seemed like we always had a dog around, I guess it was ours because we fed it and it stayed with us.
 When you’re ten years old it really doesn’t matter what kind of dog it is,….. read the full story in our upcoming illustrated book “Jimbob and the Adventures of the City Beagles